 Seafood: Fish & Squid & Octopus

 Libyan diet is also rich in sea food, like fresh fish, and sun-dried octopus and squids.
 Couscous with dried octopus is an old delicacy the new generations seem to gradually leave behind; probably due to the fact that this dish requires a long time to prepare.
-First, the octopus needs to be dried in the sun for days, then cut and preserved, then boiled in water for hours, before finally adding it to the tomato and herb stew.
-Once tender and flavoured with garlic and olive oil, couscous with octopus stew is really something special.
+First, the octopus needs to be dried in the sun for days, then cut and preserved, then boiled in water for a couple of hours (or until tender), before finally adding it to the tomato and herb stew.
+Once flavoured with garlic and olive oil, couscous with octopus stew is really something special.

 The main types of fish used include the following: